xcpretty/xcpretty/README.md

 - Xcode's test tools are close to useless.
 Failures in a sidebar, non-dettachable console,...
 You can use `xcpretty` to build your next Xcode test runner plugin
 - Run tests each time you hit save.
 The output is minimal, so go and wire it up with Kicker or Guard and be a real hipster!
 - Mine Bitcoins.
-You can't with this tool (yet)
+You can't with this tool, but you'll be so productive that you can earn all the money and buy them!!!1!

 ## Benchmark